dequelabs/smashing-workshop/readme.md

 ## NOTE: This is the broken branch.
 It intentionally has a11y issues:

 - stats icons have generic/non-descriptive accNames of "decorative icon" (images tool)
-- trash buttons have bad accNames of "trash can icon" (n/r/v)
+- trash buttons have bad accNames of "trash can icon" (n/r/v tool)
-- edit modal form fields have non-unique labels (forms)
+- edit modal form fields have non-unique labels (forms tool)
-- yumminess field has no label (forms)
+- yumminess field has no label (forms tool)
-- yumminess field's error is non-descriptive (forms)
+- yumminess field's error is non-descriptive (forms tool)

 > How To Translate Wireframes Into Accessible HTML/CSS